siddarthpatel/data-processing/kafka-setup/usage.md

  kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic messages
 ```

-Using `kafka-console-producer.sh` to write messages into our `broker-list` `kafka:9092` for the topic `messages`.
+Using `kafka-console-producer.sh` to write messages into our `broker` `kafka:9092` for the topic `messages`.
 This opens a shell console and lets us write our data.
 Close the shell after writing

 ```
 kafka-console-producer.sh --topic messages --bootstrap-server kafka:9092